hyperledger/caliper/docs/vNext/Fabric_Configuration.md

 > __Note:__ This settings is intended for easily skipping the creation of a channel that is specified in the network configuration file as "not created".
 However, if you know that the channel always will be created during benchmarking, then it is recommended to denote this explicitly in the network configuration file.

 Naturally, you can specify the above setting multiple ways (e.g., command line argument, configuration file entry).

-## The adapter API
+## The connector API

-The [user callback modules](./Architecture.md#user-defined-test-module) interact with the adapter at two phases of the tests: during the initialization of the user module (in the `init` callback), and when submitting invoke or query transactions (in the `run` callback).
+The [workload modules](./Workload_Module.md) interact with the adapter at two phases of the tests: during the initialization of the user module (in the `initializeWorkloadModule` callback), and when submitting invoke or query transactions (in the `submitTransaction` callback).

-### The `init` callback
+### The `initializeWorkloadModule` function

-The first argument of the `init` callback is a `blockchain` object.
-We will discuss it in the next section for the `run` callback.
+See the [corresponding documentation](./Workload_Module.md#initializeworkloadmodule) of the function for the description of its parameters.

-The second argument of the `init` callback is a `context`, which is a platform-specific object provided by the backend blockchain's adapter.
-The context object provided by this adapter exposes the following properties:
-* The `context.networkInfo` property is a `FabricNetwork` instance that provides simple string-based "queries" and results about the network topology, so user callbacks can be implemented in a more general way.
+The last argument of the function is a `sutContext` object, which is a platform-specific object provided by the backend blockchain's connector.
+The context object provided by this connector is a `FabricNetwork` instance that provides simple string-based "queries" and results about the network topology, so user callbacks can be implemented in a more general way.

 For the current details/documentation of the API, refer to the [source code](https://github.com/hyperledger/caliper/blob/master/packages/caliper-fabric/lib/fabricNetwork.js).

-### The `run` callback
+### The `submitTransaction` function

-The `blockchain` object received (and saved) in the `init` callback is of type [Blockchain](https://github.com/hyperledger/caliper/blob/master/packages/caliper-core/lib/blockchain.js) and it wraps the adapter instance of type [Fabric](https://github.com/hyperledger/caliper/blob/master/packages/caliper-fabric/lib/fabric.js).
-The `blockchain.bcType` property has the `fabric` string value.
+The `sutAdapter` object received (and saved) in the `initializeWorkloadModule` function is of type [`BlockchainConnector`](https://github.com/hyperledger/caliper/blob/master/packages/caliper-core/lib/common/core/blockchain-connector.js).
+Its `getType()` function returns the `fabric` string value.

 The two main functions of the adapter are `invokeSmartContract` and `querySmartContract`, sharing a similar API.

 #### Invoking a contract

-To submit a transaction, call the `blockchain.invokeSmartContract` function.
-It takes five parameters:
+To submit a transaction, call the `sutAdapter.invokeSmartContract` function.
+It takes four parameters:

-1. `context`: the same `context` object saved in the `init` callback.
-2. `contractID`: the unique (Caliper-level) ID of the contract.
+1. `contractID`: the unique (Caliper-level) ID of the contract.
-3. `version`: the contract version. __Unused.__
+2. `version`: the contract version. __Unused.__
-4. `invokeSettings`:  an object containing different TX-related settings
+3. `invokeSettings`:  an object containing different TX-related settings
-5. `timeout`: the timeout value for the transaction __in seconds__.
+4. `timeout`: the timeout value for the transaction __in seconds__.

 The `invokeSettings` object has the following structure:
 * `contractFunction`: _string.
 Required._ The name of the function to call in the contract.
 * `contractArguments`: _string[].
 Optional._ The list of __string__ arguments to pass to the contract.
 * `transientMap`: _Map<string, byte[]>.
 Optional._ The transient map to pass to the contract.
 * `invokerIdentity`: _string.
 Optional._ The name of the user who should invoke the contract.
 If an admin is needed, use the organization name prefixed with a `#` symbol (e.g., `#Org2`).
 Defaults to the first client in the network configuration file.
 * `targetPeers`: _string[].
 Optional._ An array of endorsing peer names as the targets of the transaction proposal.
 If omitted, the target list will include endorsing peers selected according to the specified load balancing method.
 * `orderer`: _string.
 Optional._ The name of the target orderer for the transaction broadcast.
 If omitted, then an orderer node of the channel will be used, according to the specified load balancing method.

 So invoking a contract looks like the following (with automatic load balancing between endorsing peers and orderers):